VishalxKumar7/Sentiment-Prediction-Model/README.md

 IMDB Sentiment Analysis using SVM & TF-IDF

-This project performs sentiment analysis on the IMDB Movie Reviews Dataset using NLTK-based preprocessing, TF-IDF vectorization, and a Support Vector Machine (SVM) classifier.
+This project performs sentiment analysis on the IMDB Movie Reviews Dataset using NLTK-based preprocessing, TF-IDF vectorization, and a Support Vector  Machine (SVM) classifier & LogisticRegression.

 Project Workflow
 1. Text Preprocessing (NLTK)